riscv/sail-riscv/doc/ReadingGuide.md

 accesses, the handling of PTE dirty-bit updates during address translation, etc.

+[pma.sail](../model/sys/pma.sail) implements Physical Memory Attributes (PMAs), in terms of which the physical memory layout is configured in the configuration file.

 [mem.sail](../model/sys/mem.sail) contains the functions that convert accesses to physical addresses into accesses to physical memory, or MMIO accesses to the devices provided by the platform, or